 Stuck?
-There can be plenty of reasons why your agency does not keep a know-it-all full-stack developer at hand – it would take ages to read through the list of them.
+There can be plenty of reasons why your regular HTML5 development agency does not keep a know-it-all full-stack developer at hand – it would take ages to read through the list of them.
 Maybe there are only junior devs, maybe it’s difficult to find a team lead.
 Maybe they’re on vacation.
 You name it.
 However, what if someone told you it’s possible to skip that part?
 That an agency can develop presentations with a couple of junior developers in-house, and still be up to the competition?
 Of course, no one will promise you magic.
 Here, however, we’ll analyze the issue and go through several practices that allow agencies to “cheat” a little – all the while maintaining quality.

-1. Pharma content = special responsibility
+1. Pharma Content = Special Responsibility

 Since everything here revolves around medical subjects, the content has to be taken seriously.
-Doctors who watch the presentations in eDetailing sessions need verified and relevant information to make “pro” decisions.
+Doctors who watch the presentations in detailing sessions need verified and relevant information to make “pro” decisions.
 In fact, the quality of pharma content has been a discussed issue for a while, with 2/3 doctors being skeptical about the information they get.
 For an agency, this has an unexpected result.
-If you’re dealing with eDetailing, be prepared for a lot of participation from liaisons and tons of counseling.
+If you’re dealing with pharma edetailing, be prepared for a lot of participation from liaisons and tons of counseling.
 In practice, this increases the chances that some corrections will have to be made at different parts of the development process.
 This, in turn, means that the agency doesn’t get as much time as it seems at first.
 In the process of (re)coding, there can emerge new issues – a popup is no longer sufficient in size; the layout needs to be altered to make place for a new button, etc.

-2. Presentations are more “integrated” than websites
+2. Presentations are more “Integrated” Than Websites

 On the other hand, for example, websites also have interactive features like checkboxes, flipping card quizzes and so on.
 The difference is, websites are normally navigated in more relaxed settings.
 An HTML5 presentation, however, needs to incorporate different types of content so that they are most accessible at any second.
 This means a lot of work needs to be done to ensure the different elements on the same slide look and work well together.

-3. eDetailing content needs to be CLM-compatible
+3. eDetailing Content Needs to be CLM-compatible

 Now that we have these 3 decisive points, let’s look at how guru-less agencies handle them.